 In the meantime, you will still need to vacuum your carpet regularly and have them professionally cleaned at least once a year, so contact us for a quote (before we become extinct!)

 No two Melbourne carpet cleaning jobs are the same.
 We like to assess each unique job and price it according to the individual size and condition of the carpet.
-We have a base rate we charge per room, (a standard room is determined up to 12sqm) however we also need to take into consideration factors such as;
+We have a base rate we charge per room, (currently $35 per standard room which is up to 12sqm.) and a $99 minimum charge.

 the type of carpet fibre